-You start a conversation, Cc: a group of folks and click Send.
-Next thing you know everyone is replying, some are Replying to All and others do not reply at all — or so it appears.
-How do you know who received what and from whom?
+You start a conversation, Cc: a group of folks, and click send.
+Next thing you know, everyone is replying, some are Replying to All, and others do not reply at all — or so it appears.
+But how do you know who received what and from whom?

-So, to have a discussion we use the To: field and Cc:.
 You get to set ground rules with your initial conversation.
 One way to accomplish this is by noting the specific questions you want input on in a bulleted list.
-After typing the primary message you then note:
+After typing the initial message, then note:

 I would like your input on the following:

-This allows recipients to focus on, and respond to, the specific answers that you are seeking.
+Using this structure allows recipients to focus on and respond with the specific answers that you seek.

 Reply to All Discretion

-All too often there is a lack of thought when clicking “Reply to All”.
-Unless “all” needs to be aware of your comments, you should remove any email address of those that do not need to know (or wouldn’t be interested in) your comments.
-This applies to you as the original Sender as well!
+Unless “all” need to be aware of the comments, any email address of those who do not need to know (or wouldn’t be interested in) should be removed.
+Of course, this applies to you as the original sender as well.

-To avoid this happening you can add a note that states “Please do not reply to all unless your comments apply to all.
+To avoid this from happening, you can add a note that states, “Please do not reply to all unless your comments apply to all.
 Thank you!”
-All you have to do is guide those you are communicating with on how to respond.
+Here again, you can guide those you are communicating with by setting some ground rules.

-You also want to make the effort to down-edit the ongoing conversation.
-I’m sure you can relate to weeding through ongoing back and forths looking for a bit of text and giving up because it is nowhere to be found!
-When everyone has to weed through all the back and forths, the conversation loses its focus.
-Nor is the thread easy to follow because it doesn’t have the entire conversation.
+You also want to make an effort to down-edit the ongoing conversation.
+I’m sure you can relate to weeding through the endless back and forth, looking for a bit of text, and giving up because it is nowhere to be found.
+But, unfortunately, when a conversation goes off-topic, causing everyone to have to weed through all the back and forths, clarity and efficiency are lost.

 Group Email Conversation Tips